Negative Feedback Handling

 What is Negative Feedback Handling about?

-Negative Feedback Handling involves the process of regularly reviewing and addressing the complaints of end-users who have had an unsatisfactory experience with IT services.
+Negative Feedback Handling involves regularly reviewing and addressing the complaints of end-users who have had an unsatisfactory experience with IT services.
 It is crucial to demonstrate to end-users that their feedback is valued, which helps maintain their motivation and engagement.
-One of the challenging aspect of this process is not becoming defensive when receiving negative feedback.
+One challenging aspect of this process is not becoming defensive when receiving negative feedback.

 The desired outcome is being able to: